What is Title I?

 - (12) affording parents substantial and meaningful opportunities to participate in the education of their children.

 Funding for our program is based on the percentage of free and reduced lunches for which our families apply.
-Therefore, it is essential that our families apply for free and reduced lunch at our school.
-Even if our families choose not to participate in the lunch program, the application helps the school secure funding for its Title I services.
+Therefore, it is critical that all our families apply for the federal free and reduced school lunch program.
+Even if a family decides not to participate in the lunch program, the application helps the school secure funding for its Title I services.

 Who Are Title I Students

-Children who are performing near or below grade level are referred to our program based on the Idaho Reading Indicator (IRI), MAP testing, classroom performance, and/or Teacher referrals.
+Children who are performing near or below grade level are referred to our program based on the Istation assessment (new IRI), MAP testing, classroom performance, and/or teacher referrals.
 This placement is reviewed regularly and children come in and out of the program based on their needs.
 Progress monitoring and frequent communication with parents are key elements in the Title I program.

 Highly Qualified Status

-Our Title I teacher, Kathy Helbling, meets “Highly Qualified” status as required by the Federal Government.
+Our Title I teacher meets “Highly Qualified” status as required by the Federal Government.
 As a parent, you have a right to request information regarding the professional qualifications of your child’s teachers.